 Work/life balance is important, especially when picking out your next travel nursing assignment location.
 A few of the best cities for travel nurses in the state of Georgia are:

 - Atlanta: Atlanta is the capital of Georgia and one of the most famous cities in the south.
 It played an important role in the Civil War, the Civil Rights Movement of the 1960s, and is a hub for many of the major hospital systems in Georgia.
 The Greater Atlanta area actually consists of dozens of cities making Atlanta the perfect place for variety.
 There are multiple museums, gardens, sports teams, and countless famous restaurants to try.

 - Decatur: Decatur is one of the “dozens of cities” in Atlanta and is one of the more walkable ones.
 You may even recognize it when you arrive from multiple movie and tv show sets.
-The downtown square ranks number #2 on 2021 USA TODAY's 10 Best Readers' Choice travel awards for Best Public Square.
-There are plenty of delicious restaurants, exciting events, it’s only six miles from downtown Atlanta and a quick drive to outdoor adventure in the North Georgia mountains.
+The downtown square ranks number #2 on 2021 USA TODAY’s 10 Best Readers’ Choice travel awards for Best Public Square.
+There are plenty of delicious restaurants and exciting events.
+It’s only six miles from downtown Atlanta and a quick drive to outdoor adventure in the North Georgia mountains.

 - Augusta: If you want to head a bit further east and you love golf, check out Augusta.
 Augusta is great for a lot of things but it is most well known for hosting the Masters Golf Tournament every year in April.
 However, there’s more to Augusta than just golf.
 It has an exquisite mix of history, outdoor activities, more than 100 restaurants, dozens of galleries and museums, and a plethora of live music and performing arts venues.